 - Facilitators: Kara Fitzpatrick, PhD and Renee Hoste, PhD

 *Individuals are only eligible for the trainee rate if they are a current student enrolled in a mental health related graduate program, post-doctoral fellowship, or in the process of getting licensed (e.g. LSW to LCSW).
+Provide appropriate documentation to verify your eligibility for the discounted rate.

 Note: There are no CME or CEU credits for any Institute courses.
 Attendees will be receiving training from experts in Family-Based Treatment for use in therapeutic practice or expansion of knowledge of therapeutic approaches for eating disorders.